Exact Quantum Many-Body Scars in 2D Quantum Gauge Models: Summary and Discussion

 \section{Summary and Discussion}

-In this paper, we propose new examples of QMBS states in the two-dimensional spin-$\frac{1}{2}$ XY model, which are then transformed into QMBS states in the dual $\mathbb{Z}_2$ lattice gauge model via a generalized KW duality transformation.
+In this paper, we have proposed new examples of QMBS states in the two-dimensional spin-$1/2$ XY model, which can be transformed into QMBS states in the dual $\mathbb{Z}_2$ lattice gauge model via a generalized KW duality transformation.

 The magnon excitations of our scar states are spatially localized in both square and honeycomb lattices in the XY model, leading to the area-law property of the entanglement entropy.
 This suggests that it will be easier to prepare them as initial states for time evolution.
 We have also shown that our scars are preserved under correlated disorders and inhomogeneous magnetic fields.